cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 1. Change the `appID` to be your `TEAM_ID.APP_BUNDLE_ID`
    * My `TEAM_ID = UWFLB4GC25`
+     * Your team ID can be found [here](https://developer.apple.com/account/#/membership)
+     * Alternatively navigate to `developer.apple.com` > Accounts > Membership.
    * My `APP_BUNDLE_ID = com.pais.rockaholic`
 2. Change the `paths` to be the URL's you want to treat as universal links.
    * I will be handling all paths starting with `route`
    * For more information see [Apple's Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) (it's quite good)

-> Note: `activitycontinuation` may not be necessary here, but according to this blog it was.
+> Note: `activitycontinuation` may not be necessary here, but according to [this blog](https://medium.com/@barsh/my-first-date-with-ios-universal-links-90dfabc88bb8) it was.
 > If you run into trouble with your Universal Links you may want to add this too.

+### Serving your AASA

+Once you have your `apple-app-site-association` created, you will want to add this file to your webserver.

 The requirements for serving it are as follows: